 Social & Emotional Development

-Developing new social & emotional skills during middle childhood is critical to supporting positive academic, health, and career outcomes at all ages to follow.
+Developing new social and emotional skills during middle childhood is critical to supporting positive academic, health, and career outcomes.
 When children are able to understand and manage their emotions they are better able to build and maintain positive relationships, regulate their own behaviour, and develop resilience.

 Children thriving in this dimension often experience happiness in everyday activities and have learned to manage their emotions even in difficult situations.
 They are able to call on inner resources to calm themselves when upset, show compassion to and spontaneously help others, try to stop quarrels, and invite peers to join in activities.
 Thriving children can maintain their focus, listen attentively, work independently and think before they act.
 As they mature, children with well-developed social and emotional skills are likely to engage in volunteer activities and engage with their community.